goinfinite/ez/README.md

 ### Building

-Ez is likely on the marketplace of your cloud provider already, but if you want to build it yourself.
+Ez binary can be downloaded on [goinfinite.org's website](https://goinfinite.org), but if you want to build it yourself, first download openSUSE MicroOS image.

-The software itself is a single binary, but it requires openSUSE MicroOS to run.

 1. Once you have uploaded the openSUSE MicroOS cloud-init image to your provider, attach a secondary unformatted disk and deploy the VM.